emontoya2/emontoya2.github.io/_pages/research.md

 ## Interested in conducting research?

-Are you interested in environmental statistics or data analysis?
-If you have a dataset or a research question you're curious about, feel free to **[contact me](mailto:emontoya2@csub.edu)**.
+Are you interested in environmental statistics, data analysis, or building interactive tools like Shiny apps?
+If you have a dataset, a research question, or an idea for a data-driven application, feel free to **[contact me](mailto:emontoya2@csub.edu)**.
 I would be happy to explore potential research collaborations.

 ##  Publications and Works in Progress